Raymond Barbosa Faculty, Health and Fitness

 Meaghan Whalen Development Associate

-Ms. Whalen will assist with fundraising and coordinate volunteer activities for Cristo Rey Philadelphia High School .
-She has over 4 years of non-profit fundraising experience and has previously volunteered for the Cristo Rey schools in Kansas City and Houston.
+Ms. Whalen assists with fundraising and coordinating volunteer activities for Cristo Rey Philadelphia High School.
+She has over four years of non-profit fundraising experience and has previously volunteered for the Cristo Rey schools in Kansas City and Houston.
 Prior to joining the Cristo Rey Philadelphia community, Ms. Whalen lived in Denver, CO and worked for a non-profit that helps families reach self-sufficiency.
 Ms. Whalen is a graduate of Rockhurst University (B.A.
 Non-Profit Leadership and Political Science, 2009).
 Upon graduation she joined the Jesuit Volunteer Corps and volunteered in Houston with families affected by HIV or AIDS.
 Ms. Whalen grew up in the great state of Kansas and is a proud fan of the Kansas Jayhawks and loves Kansas City BBQ.

 Ms. Zeiset is a graduate of Eastern University (B.S.
 Exercise Science, Minor in Accounting, 2012).
-She has also invested in several classes from the Sport and Coaching minor.
-She has a special interest in athletics, as she was involved in sports throughout the years.
-Ms. Zeiset has worked as a counselor and group instructor at a Health and Fitness camp in Vermont for girls who desire to make physical and psychological improvements to their daily habits.
+She has a special interest in athletics, as she was involved in sports throughout high school and college.
+Now, she enjoys coaching athletes in these sports.
+Ms. Zeiset has worked as a camp counselor and group fitness instructor at a Health and Fitness camp in Vermont for girls who desire to make physical and psychological improvements to their daily habits.
 She has also invested as an intern at Bryn Mawr Hospital in the Cardiac Rehabilitation department.
-In addition, she has done personal training with individuals to work towards health and fitness goals.
+In addition, Ms. Zeiset has done personal training with individuals to work towards health and fitness goals.
 She enjoys teaching and inspiring others to develop a lifestyle full of healthy habits and recreational activities.